IanTeda/old.hugo.ianteda.com/content/blog/2017-05-25-rule-11-finding-time.md

 type: blog
 title: Rule 11 - Finding Time
 description: Routine, discipline, prioritisation, execution, measurement and adaption.
+excerpt: If time is the most valuable thing we have, then it makes sense to maximise our return.
+How?
+Through the routine and discipline of prioritising our demands, executing on our priorities, measuring our output and adapting as needed.
 date: 2017-05-25
 categories: ["engineering"]
 series: [ "The Engineering Rule Book" ]